qmk/qmk_firmware/keyboards/handwired/dactyl_manuform/readme.md

 | 5 | Default thumb cluster replaced with five key thumb cluster of [Dactyl Manuform Mini](https://github.com/l4u/dactyl-manuform-mini-keyboard) |
 | 2_5 | Same as code *5* with two additional keys added to finger key-well bottom row |
 | kinesis | Thumb cluster keys are arranged to resemble the Kinesis Advantage keyboard thumb cluster |

+## Case Generator

+[Dactyl Keyboard Configurator](https://ryanis.cool/dactyl), created by [rianadon](https://github.com/rianadon), is a web based file generator that negates having to generate case files using programming languages, which was the matter when using the original *Dactyl* and *Dactyl ManuForm* GitHub repos, by instead compiling case files based on options and parameters configured in a web front end.

 ## First Time Setup